Engineering Industry Advisory group

 Neil commenced his career in 1986 as an apprentice electrical mechanic working initially in the manufacturing industry, then later within the Water industry with focus on industrial control, instrumentation, communications and SCADA control systems.

-He attained his Bachelor of Engineering Degree (Mechanical / Electrical) in 2004 through University of Ballarat and later gained an Advanced Diploma in Business Management.
+He attained a Bachelor of Engineering Degree (Mechanical / Electrical) in 2004 through University of Ballarat and later gained an Advanced Diploma in Business Management.

 Neil has approx. 15 years’ experience in the Emergency Services sector, initially employed with Victorian State Emergency Service and more recently with Ambulance Victoria where has gained experience in project management, business systems analysis, and account management within the emergency communications and information technology setting, and is currently responsible for the ICT project management team.